DOliana/dewpoint-ventilator/README.md

 ### status topics

-- `BASETOPIC/ventilation/reason`: Reason as string for the current state of the ventilator.
-- `BASETOPIC/ventilation/state`: State of the ventilator.
-Can be `ON`, `OFF`.
-- `BASETOPIC/ventilation/stateNum`: State of the ventilator.
-Can be `1`, `0` (with 1=ON and 0=OFF).
-- `BASETOPIC/mode`: Mode of the dewpoint ventilator.
+- `BASETOPIC/config/mode`: Mode of the dewpoint ventilator.
 Can be ON, OFF, AUTO.
 - `BASETOPIC/config/deltaTPmin`: minimum difference between dewpoints before ventilator is turned on
 - `BASETOPIC/config/hysteresis`: distance between switch-on and switch-off point
 - `BASETOPIC/config/tempInside_min`: minimum inside temperature at which ventilation is activated
 - `BASETOPIC/config/tempOutside_min`: minimum outdoor temperature at which ventilation is activated
 - `BASETOPIC/config/tempOutside_max`: maximum outdoor temperature at which ventilation is activated
+- `BASETOPIC/log/startup`: startup time in UTC
+- `BASETOPIC/log/heartbeat`: heartbeat timestamp - sent every 10 seconds
+- `BASETOPIC/ventilation/reason`: Reason as string for the current state of the ventilator.
+- `BASETOPIC/ventilation/state`: State of the ventilator.
+Can be `ON`, `OFF`.
+- `BASETOPIC/ventilation/stateNum`: State of the ventilator.
+Can be `1`, `0` (with 1=ON and 0=OFF).

 ### command (config) topics

-- `BASETOPIC/mode/set`: allows to set the mode of the dewpoint ventilator.
+- `BASETOPIC/config/mode/set`: allows to set the mode of the dewpoint ventilator.
 This can be any of ON, OFF, AUTO.
 This setting is not persisted across reboots and defaults to AUTO.
 - `BASETOPIC/config/deltaTPmin/set`: minimum difference between dewpoints before ventilator is turned on
 - `BASETOPIC/config/hysteresis/set`: distance between switch-on and switch-off point
 - `BASETOPIC/config/tempInside_min/set`: minimum inside temperature at which ventilation is activated